schandrika/volttron-docs/source/developing-volttron/development-environment/pycharm/index.rst

   1. A Linux environment with pre-requisite softwares.
 Please refer to :ref:`Install virtual machine <Install-VM>` or :ref:`WSL2 Ubuntu environment <Install-WSL2-Ubuntu>` to setup one
-  2. Your own fork of relevant volttron repositories cloned in your Linux environment.
+  2. Your own fork of relevant volttron repositories cloned in your Linux environment and poetry environment setup.
      Please refer to :ref:`this doc for details<Fork-Repository>`

 Pycharm is an IDE dedicated to developing python projects.
 It provides coding